theodorehanville/Loan-Default-Prediction-Model/README.md

 In this model a machine learning model is built.
 This model predicts the likelyhood of customers to defaulting on ther loan, given certain parameters.

 # FIles
-    train.csv - used to train and evaluate the model. test.csv - used to make predictions.
+    Train Bootcamp.csv - used to train and evaluate the model.
+    Test Bootcamp.csv - used to make predictions.

 # DATA INFO
     ====================Variables===================